MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 cmdlet to add a prefix to the nouns in the names of commands.

-For example, the following command avoids any conflict with the `Get-Date` and `Set-Date` cmdlets that come with PowerShell when you import the "DateFunctions" module.
+For example, the following command avoids any conflict with the `Get-Date` and `Set-Date` cmdlets that come with PowerShell when you import the `DateFunctions` module.

 ```powershell
 Import-Module -Name DateFunctions -Prefix ZZ